zmaril/OgreDocs/README.md

 ```

 `first-of!` executes the query and gets the first element from the
 list.
-Don't shoot yourself in the foot.
+Don't shoot yourself in the foot with this.

 ## Executors

 Ogre cannot do everything for you.
 Specifically, it does not figure
-out the sorts of Java objects that are returned from some arbitrary
+out the types of Java objects that are returned from some arbitrary
 query and convert them automatically into Clojure objects.
 So, with
 that in mind, Ogre includes several functions that execute the
-pipeline and then do conversions into Clojure data structures.
+pipeline and then do conversions into specific Clojure data
+structures.

 ### to-list!